 You are not, repeat, not the first person to feel overwhelmed at university.
 Chances are if you spoke to some of your friends, a few of them will be feeling the same as you.

 Your personal advisor will have many students feeling the same way, and so will be able to point you in the right direction and give you advice on how to properly organise your revision and deadlines.

-If you don’t feel confident or comfortable talking to your advisor, for instance, if you haven’t had a lot of contact them throughout your degree or they’ve recently changed, then find someone you do feel comfortable with such as a lecturer or seminar leader.
+If you don’t feel confident or comfortable talking to your advisor, for instance, if you haven’t had a lot of contact with them throughout your degree or they’ve recently changed, then find someone you do feel comfortable with such as a lecturer or seminar leader.
 Whoever you choose to talk, they’ll be able to give you advice on how to manage how you’re feeling and you should start to feel better soon.

 Whilst it may not seem ideal, taking time out before you finish your degree is a very helpful option.

 Through speaking with your advisors and careers services, you can decide whether or not intercalating is the right choice for you.
 There are pros and cons, particularly if you are insecure about studying your final year with people you may not know, or feel you may find it difficult to watch your original classmates graduate without you.

 Aside from the social aspect, you may have to repeat parts of certain compulsory modules, and certain modules you chose before may not be available for you to study this time around.
 But remember, while the reason for being at university is to achieve the best you can, you can only perform at your best when you are feeling your best.